 The units range from a one-bedroom/one-bathroom to a two-bedroom/two-bathroom, ranging in monthly rent from \$1,600 to \$3,100.
-The developer offered the standard benefits as required by the TRAO.
+The developer offered enhanced benefits above those required by the TRAO.
+The enhanced benefits are described below.
 Of the 116 households that are being displaced, it is estimated that 69 might be eligible for relocation assistance.
 Thus far, the following has taken place per the TRAO requirements:

-- On June 7, 2019, a Notice of Intent went out to all households. - On June 27, 2019, an on-site community meeting was held and 21 households attended this meeting. - Applicant opened and funded an escrow account with the appropriate 50 percent of total estimated tenant relocation costs. - On July 3, 2019, applications were mailed to all 116 households, including a cover letter, contact person, and FAQ sheet. - On July 18, 2019, "Finding Affordable Rental Housing BMR Rental Programs and Eligibility Information" information sheet was mailed to all households. - On October 22, 2019, 12-Month Termination Notices to Vacate were mailed to all households with a final vacate date of October 22, 2020.
+- On June 7, 2019, a Notice of Intent went out to all households. - On June 27, 2019, an on-site community meeting was held, and 21 households attended this meeting. - Applicant opened and funded an escrow account with the appropriate 50 percent of total estimated tenant relocation costs.

-- On December 31, 2019, all households were mailed information on potential housing options from the Housing Industry Foundation (HIF). - As of February 5, 2020, 18 applications have been submitted and deemed eligible.
-Of those households: - Three have vacated and received their full TRAO payment.
-All three households relocated within the City of Mountain View. - Of the 18 households who are eligible for relocation assistance, 11 have received a special-circumstance payment of \$3,398 per household (three households with minors; eight households with seniors). - Twenty-six (26) households have vacated the property and have not applied for Relocation Assistance. - A total amount of \$106,633 has been paid to eligible tenants to date.
+- On July 3, 2019, applications were mailed to all 116 households, including a cover letter, contact person, and FAQ sheet. - On July 18, 2019, a "Finding Affordable Rental Housing-BMR Rental Programs and Eligibility Information" information sheet was mailed to all households. - On October 22, 2019, 12-Month Termination Notices to Vacate were mailed to all households with a final vacate date of October 22, 2020. - On December 31, 2019, all households were mailed information on potential housing options from the Housing Industry Foundation (HIF). - As of May 14, 2020, 25 applications have been submitted and deemed eligible.
+Of those households: - Five have vacated and received their full TRAO payment.
+All five households relocated within the City of Mountain View. - Of the 25 households who are eligible for relocation assistance, 16 are eligible for a special-circumstance payment (\$3,398 + \$5,000) per household (four households with minors; twelve households with seniors). - Forty-Three (43) households have vacated the property and have not applied for Relocation Assistance. - A total amount of \$171,535.50 has been paid to eligible tenants to date.